ikigai-kevin-k/studio-sdp-mirror/docs/index.md

-# Studio SDP Roulette System
+# Studio SDP System

-Welcome to the comprehensive documentation for the **Studio SDP Roulette System** - a sophisticated gaming platform that manages multiple casino games through different communication protocols and hardware integrations.
+Welcome to the comprehensive documentation for the **Studio SDP System** - a sophisticated gaming platform that manages multiple casino games through different communication protocols and hardware integrations.

 ## Overview

-The Studio SDP Roulette System is a multi-game type casino control system that provides real-time control and management for:
+The Studio SDP System is a multi-game type casino control system that provides real-time control and management for:

 - **Roulette (Speed & VIP)**: RS232-controlled roulette wheels with LOS integration
 - **SicBo**: MQTT-controlled dice shakers with IDP (Image Detection Processor) integration